 We're still in the infancy stages of cannabis clinical studies.
 As such, we don't have a detailed understanding of every mechanism of the complex cannabis plant.

 It's known that chronic THC use causes a reduction in the brain's cannabinoid receptor 1 (CB1) receptors found in the peripheral and central nervous systems.
-CB1 receptors are integral in feeling the psychoactive "high" produced from consuming THC.
-A diminished CB1 presence results in fewer opportunities for THC to bind and create those effects.
+CB1 receptors are integral in feeling the intoxicating "high" produced by consuming THC.
+A diminished CB1 presence results in fewer opportunities for THC to bind and create those effects.1

 How To Take A Weed Tolerance Break